ThingPulse/esp8266-oled-ssd1306/README.md

 ## Credits
 Many thanks go to Fabrice Weinberg (@FWeinb) for optimizing and refactoring the UI library.
-The init sequence for the SSD1306 was inspired by Adafruits library for the same display.
+The init sequence for the SSD1306 was inspired by Adafruit's library for the same display.

 ## Usage